The Handmaid's Tale

 The sexual counterrevolution

-Futures in which existing currents are extrapolated into society-wide dogma are staples of SF.
-The idea that the conservative backlash against progress might grow into a distorted kind of Christian-Right dystopia is not exactly a new one.
+Now, the extrapolation of existing trends into society-wide dogma have long been staples of SF.
+Nor is the idea that a conservative backlash against progress might grow into a distorted kind of Christian-Right dystopia a new one.

-Moreover, it is not developed credibly in The Handmaid's Tale.
-The depiction of oppression focuses almost entirely on the role of women as baby-makers and housekeepers in the former United States, now called the Republic of Gilead.
-(Gilead, by the way, is the Biblical land in which part of Jacob's story takes place—Jacob who used his wife Rachel's maid as a surrogate mother for his children, as quoted in the novel.)
-But we don't see how this state of affairs came about nor get any idea of all the other massive political and social upheavals that must have been involved in this revolution.
+It is not developed very credibly in The Handmaid's Tale.
+The depiction of oppression focuses almost entirely on the role of women as housekeepers and baby-makers in the former United States, now called the Republic of Gilead.
+(Gilead, by the way, is the setting in the Old Testament for the story of Jacob who used his wife's maid as a surrogate mother for his children, as quoted in the novel.)
+We don't see how this state of affairs came about nor get any idea of all the other massive political and social upheavals that must have been involved in this revolution.

-But if you come to the book looking for a cautionary feminist tale from a writer known more for her mainstream literary works, it's easy to see how you may find the story chilling.
+But if you come to the book not from the world-building speculative perspective but looking for a cautionary feminist tale from a writer known more for her mainstream literary works, you may find the story appropriately chilling.

-Margaret Atwood's interest, as usual, is in the power relationships between the sexes.
+Atwood's interest, as usual, is in the power relationships between the sexes.
 But even this is incredible in the novel.
-The bizarre ritual, for example, by which high-ranking men mechanically fornicate with slaves, known as "handmaids", while the latter are held between the legs of the official wives in bed is meant to shock the reader, but is awkward and, frankly, ridiculous.
-According to Atwood, everything in this dystopia—every anti-woman practice—is supposed to have been found in the real world, somewhere and sometime, but she's still on the hook to make it appear plausible in this reality.
+The ritual, for example, by which high-ranking men mechanically fornicate with slaves, known as "handmaids", while the latter are held between the legs of the official wives in bed is awkward and ridiculous.
+According to Atwood, everything in this dystopian novel is supposed to have been found in the real world, so we'll have to stipulate this horrendous behaviour has taken place somewhere or sometime.
+But the author is still on the hook to make it appear plausible as an eventuality in the world we do know.
 It's hard to imagine any party to the tryst going along with the setup.
-Yet somehow, in only a very few years, this fictional society has overthrown existing American power and this form of procreation has become the norm.
-How?
-Why?
+Yet somehow, in only a very few years, this fictional society has overthrown or adapted existing American society to make this form of procreation the norm.

-But we're not supposed to ask such questions.
-Atwood is not interested in those issues.
-They're willing to stipulate the victory of religious right-wingers in order to proceed with this thought experiment examining the position of women.
+But how we got to this point is not of interest in the novel.
+Atwood and her readers are willing to stipulate the victory of religious right-wingers in order to proceed with this thought experiment examining the position of women.

 What it tells us